Experiences of National Service in the Royal Navy, 1949-1950

-It would appear from the dates in the menu on the left that my National Service lasted for only a year.
+It would appear from the dates in the menu that my National Service lasted for only a year.
 In fact it lasted 18 months.
 This apparently short time was due to my being one of the first conscripts.

 At the start of post-war National Service it was to last for just one year, but before it had even got off the ground it was changed to 18 months.
 Only a month after I had been demobbed it was put up to two years because of international tensions in the middle and far east and the cold war.